arunras/random-quote-machine/README.md

 # Random Quote Machine
+> App that generate random quote.
+> It's built base on ReactJS and use Query the API to get quotes.
 ## Application Stack
 - **React**: to compose simple powerful UIs.
 - **ES6**: to write real javascrip classs.
 The next version of JavaScript.